 It was during his time at Capital Training that Shaun began to grow and regain the confidence that was ripped from him during his childhood.

-I would love to claim that it was our staff here at Capital Training that nurtured his confidence and prepared him for the success that he is enjoying now, but honestly, I believe that it is all down to his own personal drive and motivation.
+I would love to claim that it was our staff here at Capital Training that nurtured Shauns' confidence and prepared him for the success that he is enjoying now, but honestly, I believe that a call to confidence and success came down to Shauns' own personal drive and motivation.

 You see, Shaun made a conscious decision to turn his life around and become the person that he wanted to be.
 He wanted to be friendly, he wanted to be successful and he wanted to be communicative.
 Shaun quickly discovered that the hands-on way that the tutors taught was the perfect mechanism for him to learn the skills needed.
 A mutual respect developed between the tutors and Shaun as he developed his interview and communication skills.

 I sat across from Shaun, sipping my coffee and wondered if he was just saying what I wanted to hear.
 I thought that maybe he was just saying nice things about Capital Training in order to make me happy and give me something nice to write about.
 This though quickly receded from my mind however as he began to detail just how much he was able to develop his communication skills while on the course and how he uses those skills in his career.

 Since Shaun finished at Capital Training, he has moved in to the Call Centre industry, an industry that comprises heavily of communication skills.

 While Shaun was discussing his success and growth in the industry that I finally believed that Shaun wasn’t just telling me what I wanted to hear to be nice.
 Capital Training had given Shaun the tools and opportunity to develop new skills and get a career; and Shaun had fully used that opportunity.